nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 This Solution is actually quite easy, you just need three things:

 - A new `Nginx map block` using the GeoIP2 Country ISO code data, and map that to a yes|no $variable value.
-- Then use the yes|no $varible with an `if statement` to check if access to the `/downloads` location block is allowed.
+- Then use the yes|no $varible with an `if statement` to check if access to the `/downloads` location is allowed.
 - Create an Nginx custom access log-format to log all the important metadata.

 The new Nginx map block will look something like this: